rclone/rclone/docs/content/filtering.md

     /home/user1/important → remote:backup/home/user1/important
     /home/user1/dir/file  → remote:backup/home/user1/dir/file
     /home/user2/stuff     → remote:backup/home/user2/stuff

+### `--files-from-raw` - Read list of source-file names without any processing ###
+This option is same as `--files-from` with the only difference being that the input is read in a raw manner.
+This means that lines with leading/trailing whitespace and lines starting with `;` or `#` are read without any processing. [rclone lsf](/commands/rclone_lsf/) has a compatible format that can be used to export file lists from remotes, which can then be used as an input to `--files-from-raw`.

 ### `--min-size` - Don't transfer any file smaller than this ###